Getting Caught in Other People’s Biases

 As soon as someone says to me “I ain’t got nothing,” I’m not talking to that person probably again. . . .
 If you use the word “ain’t,” it just makes you seem uneducated.
 People who say these words, they sound stupid.

 On the other hand, I have also seen teachers bring up sociolinguistic issues associated nonstandard constructions, explain language bias, point out the standard form, and let students decide how they want to “sound.”
-This seems more acceptable than promoting linguistic bias and perpetuating stereotyping.
+This is more acceptable and less damaging than promoting linguistic bias and perpetuating stereotyping.

 Which English is Better?